Translation in process We're updating the page. There might be some translation errors. Sorry about that ;-)

 Uploaded by robertbaur.
 Image detail

-Profile lexID: 4085 Scientific: Acropora torihalimeda German: kleinpolypige Steinkoralle English: Acropora torihalimeda Category: Coraux durs SPS Family tree: Animalia (Kingdom) > Cnidaria (Phylum) > Anthozoa (Class) > Scleractinia (Order) > Acroporidae (Family) > Acropora (Genus) > torihalimeda (Species) Initial determination: Wallace, 1994 Occurrence: Australie, barrière de récif, Indonésie, Mer d'Adaman, Mer de Chine du Sud, Philippines, Singapour Size: bis zu 100cm Temperature: 24°C - 26°C Food: nourriture ultra fine, plancton, zooxanthelles/ lumière Tank: ~ 200 Liter Difficulty: pas pour les débutants CITES: Appendix II ((commercial trade possible after a safety assessment by the exporting country)) Related species at: Catalog of Life More related species: in this lexicon
+Profile lexID: 4085 AphiaID: 288257 Scientific: Acropora torihalimeda German: kleinpolypige Steinkoralle English: Acropora Torihalimeda Category: Coraux durs SPS Family tree: Animalia (Kingdom) > Cnidaria (Phylum) > Anthozoa (Class) > Scleractinia (Order) > Acroporidae (Family) > Acropora (Genus) > torihalimeda (Species) Initial determination: Wallace, 1994 Occurrence: Australie, barrière de récif, Indonésie, Mer d'Adaman, Mer de Chine du Sud, Philippines, Singapour Size: bis zu 100cm Temperature: 24°C - 26°C Food: nourriture ultra fine, plancton, zooxanthelles/ lumière Tank: ~ 200 Liter Difficulty: pas pour les débutants CITES: Appendix II ((commercial trade possible after a safety assessment by the exporting country)) Related species at: Catalog of Life More related species: in this lexicon

 Meerwasser-Lexikon Team Publisher: